 We are members of the Law Society's Conveyancing Quality Scheme (CQS), which provides a recognised quality standard for residential conveyancing practices.
 Since inception in 2011, the CQS has created a trusted community which has helped year on year to deter fraud and continually improve standards across the residential conveyancing sector.

 The buying and selling of a home is usually the largest transaction that most people undertake in their lives.
-By being a member of CQS, you can be assured that our moving home team has the necessary skills and expertise to provide residential conveyancing advice, and will provide all the information you need to understand the process, options, costs and timescales.
+By being a member of CQS, you can be assured that our moving house solicitors have the necessary skills and expertise to provide residential conveyancing advice, and will provide all the information you need to understand the process, options, costs and timescales.

 The Conveyancing Association